SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     In order to resume trajectories use :func:`~pypet.environment.Environment.f_continue`.

-    Be aware that your individual single runs must be completely independent of one another to allow continuing to work.
-Thus, they should **NOT** be based on shared data that is manipulated during runtime (like a multiprocessing manager list) in the positional and keyword arguments passed to the run function.
+    Your individual single runs must be completely independent of one another to allow continuing to work.
+Thus, they should **not** be based on shared data that is manipulated during runtime (like a multiprocessing manager list) in the positional and keyword arguments passed to the run function.

-    If you use postprocessing, the expansion of trajectories and continuing of trajectories is NOT supported properly.
+    If you use postprocessing, the expansion of trajectories and continuing of trajectories is *not* supported properly.
 There is no guarantee that both work together.

     .. _dill: https://pypi.python.org/pypi/dill